What Happens if I Missed the Deadline for ObamaCare?

 Can I Still Get Subsidies if I Missed the ObamaCare Deadline?

-If you miss the annual deadline to sign up for ObamaCare you’ll have to wait until next years open enrollment to get subsidized health insurance through the marketplace, unless you qualify for a special enrollment period.
-Please note in 2014 all Americans who signed up for the marketplaces before March 31st, but had trouble enrolling in a plan for any reason, qualified for a special extension that gives them until mid-April to enroll.
-This also extended the time they were exempt from the fee.
+If you miss the annual deadline to sign up for ObamaCare, you’ll have to wait until next year’s open enrollment to get subsidized health insurance through the marketplace unless you qualify for a special enrollment period.
+Please note: Americans who sign up for the marketplaces before the deadline but, for any reason, have trouble enrolling in a plan will qualify for a special extension that gives them a little extra time to enroll and can extend the time they were exempt from the fee.

 ObamaCare Special Enrollment Period